UO-CS-OER/CS210-text/_sources/07-Efficiency/07-02-Binary-Search.md

 ![Searching from jelly to jelly](img/bsearch-kabobs-jelly-jelly.png)

 Since 'jelly' < 'kabobs',
-we would conclude that 'kabob' must appear after 'jelly', i.e., in the range of positions from 10 to 9.
+we would conclude that 'kabobs' must appear after 'jelly', i.e., in the range of positions from 10 to 9.
 That is an empty range, so we would conclude there are no kabobs in our list of foods.